ningpengtao-coder/gitlab-foss/PROCESS.md

 ## Bugs

-A ~bug is a defect, error, failure which causes the system to behave incorrectly or prevents it from fulfilling the product requirements.
+A ~"type::bug" is a defect, error, failure which causes the system to behave incorrectly or prevents it from fulfilling the product requirements.

-The level of impact of a ~bug can vary from blocking a whole functionality or a feature usability bug.
+The level of impact of a ~"type::bug" can vary from blocking a whole functionality or a feature usability bug.
 A bug should always be linked to a severity level.
 Refer to our [severity levels](https://docs.gitlab.com/ee/development/contributing/issue_workflow.html#severity-labels)